vyos/vyos-documentation/docs/services/dhcp.rst

 .. cfgcmd:: set service dhcp-server shared-network-name dhcpexample authoritative

    This says that this device is the only DHCP server for this network.
 If other devices are trying to offer DHCP leases, this machine will send 'DHCPNAK' to any device trying to request an IP address that is not valid for this network.

 .. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 default-router 192.0.2.1

-This is a configuration parameter for the subnet, saying that as part of the response, tell the client that I am the default router for this network
+   This is a configuration parameter for the subnet, saying that as part of the response, tell the client that I am the default router for this network.

 .. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 dns-server 192.0.2.1

    This is a configuration parameter for the subnet, saying that as part of the response, tell the client that I am the DNS server for this network.
 If you do not want to run a DNS server, you could also provide one of the public DNS servers, such as google's.
 You can add multiple entries by repeating the line.

 .. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 lease 86400

    Assign the IP address to this machine for 24 hours.
 It is unlikely you'd need to shorten this period, unless you are running a network with lots of devices appearing and disappearing.

 .. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 range 0 start 192.0.2.100

    Make a range of addresses available for clients starting from .100 [...]

 .. cfgcmd:: set service dhcp-server shared-network-name dhcpexample subnet 192.0.2.0/24 range 0 stop 192.0.2.199

    [...] and ending at .199.

 Failover
 --------